In Python, when an error occurs, an exception is raised. Exceptions are objects that symbolize the error and contain information about it.

 print("This line will always execute.")

-Within this block, the code that you want to execute always is placed, for example, to free resources or perform some cleanup.
+Inside this block, the code you want to execute always is placed, for example, to free resources or perform some cleanup.

 Exception Handler Context